 Sessions can take place either online via zoom or in person at Hapus HQ in Cardiff.

-Whatever you decide, please know that whilst ADHD can be a real challenge to live with, it is ultimately not a disaster but a real blessing.
+Whatever you decide, please know that whilst ADHD can be a real challenge to live with, it is ultimately not a disaster, but can be a real blessing.
 Please do get in touch if you have any questions

 best wishes Sian x